 Regardless of how you feel, it’s vital to look after yourself when you’re caring for a sick dog.
 If you think it’s unnecessary or unimportant, remember that caregiver burnout is a very real issue.
 You can’t take care of your dog if you don’t also take care of yourself.
 Here are some tips and suggestions for helping you through the stress of being a canine caregiver, whether it’s for a couple of days, a few weeks, or the rest of your dog’s lifespan.

-• Don’t beat yourself up if you sometimes feel resentful, frustrated or impatient with the situation, or even with your dog.
+If you sometimes feel resentful, frustrated or impatient with the situation, or even with your dog, don’t be too hard on yourself.
 These feelings often arise in caregivers, and in no way make you a bad dog parent.
 You’re only human!

 No matter how you choose to approach your own self care during this difficult time, just make sure to do it and not push it under the rug.
 Look after yourself along with your dog and don’t become what you think is a pillar of strength by trying to be superhuman!